 So what lies ahead?

-The enforcement of GDPR began a huge global shift for data privacy, creating political movements that are privacy agnostic and require more rights for data subjects, heavier penalties for companies and governments regulating the new rapidly advancing technologies.
+The enforcement of GDPR began a substantial global shift for data privacy, creating political movements that are privacy agnostic and require more rights for data subjects, more massive penalties for companies and governments regulating the new rapidly advancing technologies.

 Biometric data: EU and US privacy perspectives